bitobrian/GuildBlaster_DiscordBot/README.md

 # GuildBlaster_DiscordBot
-A .net Discordapp chatbot with Battle.net integration.
+A .net Discordapp chatbot with Battle.net integration(WIP).

 <h2>Thank you</h2>
 A big thanks to these projects for helping me get this started.<br>